NataliaVelasquez18/School_District_Analysis./README.md

 3. After the removal of the previously mentioned data, Thomas High School is not affected and still ranks second in relation to the other shcools.
 There is a slight reduction on the **overall passing percentage** of 0.31%, passing math percentage of 0.09% and passing reading percentage of 0.29% for that school.

-4.The removal of 9th graders at THS does not affect significantly the overall scores of school spending, school size, and school type.
+4. The removal of 9th graders at THS does not affect significantly the overall scores of school spending, school size, and school type.